rutuja1302/NQT-20/README.md

 13. Doctor's Clinic - Based on given consulation fees grouped by ages, calculate the total earnings of the doctor for the day(Asked on 26th October)
 14. SetBalls - Classify the given set(SetBalls[]) based on the given input which can be one value among: Brand / Size / Weight / Color and display all new sets after classification with the criteria name  at the beginning of the set  in sorted order of Criteria.
 (Asked on 26th October)
 15. Bucket of Water - Given Bucket and mug capacity to hold water, determine how many mugs will be required to fill 80% of the bucket.(Asked on 26th October)
+16. Invalid Mobile Number - Given a set of Mobile Numbers, determine the number of invalid mobile numbers present.(Asked on 26th October)
-16. Write a Program to find the number of characters and words in a given sentence(Asked on 29th october)
+17. Write a Program to find the number of characters and words in a given sentence(Asked on 29th october)

 Note: Full detailed program statement of each problem is included in the source code file